andresnowak/PMPP-solutions/chapter-3/solutions.md

 **Answer**:
 - Correct ones are B, C and F
-- Incorrect ones are A, because it can only have maximum of 512 threads (or 768 threads not sure), but here we get $8 \ctimes 128 = 1024 > 512$. then for D and E is incorrect because they can only have 8 blocks while compute capability can have 16 blocks in an SM
+- Incorrect ones are A, because it can only have maximum of 512 threads (or 768 threads not sure), but here we get $8 \cdot 128 = 1024 > 512$. then for D and E is incorrect because they can only have 8 blocks while compute capability can have 16 blocks in an SM

 ---